2008 Montana gubernatorial election

 The 2008 Montana gubernatorial election was held on November 4, 2008, to elect the governor and lieutenant governor of the U.S. state of Montana.
 Incumbent governor Brian Schweitzer, a Democrat who was elected to his first four-year term in 2004, was elected to a second term with 65.5% of the vote, despite John McCain narrowly carrying the state during the concurrent presidential election.
 Incumbent lieutenant governor John Bohlinger, a Republican who was once again Schweitzer's running mate, was reelected to a second term.
 The Republican nominee was Roy Brown, a member of the Montana Senate.
-Brown's running mate was businessman Steve Daines, a future U.S. Representative and a future U.S. Senator.
+Brown's running mate was businessman Steve Daines, a future member of both chambers of Congress.